-Objective: After the course, the student knows and understands about potential consequences of brain damage including:
+Objective: After the course, the student knows and understands about potential consequences of brain damage including disorders of:

-- disorders of perception and attention,
+- perception and attention,

-disorders of movement,disorders of memory,disorders of thinking,disorders of language,
+movement,memory,thinking,language,

-- disorders of emotion and personality.
+- emotion and personality.

-The course provides an overview of the relationship between brain and behavior.
+The course provides an overview of the relationship between brain and behaviour.
 This is done from a neuropsychological perspective by discussing the potential consequences of various forms of brain damage.
 Students will learn about the clinical presentations of common neuropsychological syndromes occurring after brain damage, how these syndromes can be assessed and how clinicians can treat patients with these syndromes.
 In the lectures, case reports are presented to clarify and illustrate contents as well as to translate the scientifically based knowledge into the applied field.
 These case reports will also support students to understand how neuropsychological syndromes are experienced by the patients in their everyday life.

+Semester: semester I a

-Semester: semester la Format: lecture
+Format: lecture

+Hours per week: 2

+Language: English